designstem/projects/waste/index.md

 -

-Honeycombs can be found in a vast variety of structures.
-Especially it’s used as core infill for composite sandwiches used in aerospace structures or your everyday kitchen door.
 Honeycombs are hexagonal-shaped cells.
+They are used as core infill for the the composite sandwiches used in aerospace structures or in kitchen doors.

-It’s lightweight and when it’s pressed into a mould, it adapt to its form.
+Honeycombs are are lightweight and when it pressed into a mold, it adapts to its form.

 Beeboard you’ll find in your everyday kitchen cabinet door.

 -

 > #### You will need
-* Two sheets of paper format A3, if you use thicker paper you probably need a ruler and a cutter to etch the lines first
+* Two sheets of A3 paper, if you use thicker paper you probably may a ruler and a cutter to etch the lines first
 * pencil
 * double-sided tape
 * cutter